statsumi97/phase-4-flask-practice-books/README.md

 Fork and clone this repo.
 Use `pipenv install` and `pipenv shell` to begin.
 Be sure to `cd server`.

+There are no tests so be sure to use the `flask shell` and Postman to be certain everything's working correctly!

 ## Models

 You have three models: